Ciprian-Popescu-03/HomeSecuritySystem/README.md

-# HomeSecuritySystem

-## Overview
+# Home Security System 🏡

-This project implements a **Home Security System** on the **Basys 3 FPGA board**.
-It features a simple security system with configurable modes, a security code, and simulated sensors.
-The system uses switches to simulate the sensors (motion, window, and door sensors).
+Welcome to the **Home Security System**, a project implemented on the **Basys 3 FPGA board**.
+This system simulates a simple yet effective home security setup with configurable modes, a security code, and sensor simulation using switches.

-For detailed information, please refer to the [Documentation](Documentation%20Project.pdf).
+---

+# Overview 📖

+Upon starting the system, users are greeted with a **15-second countdown**, during which they must enter a **4-digit security code**.
+Once authenticated, users can select the desired security mode and simulate sensor states using the board's switches.

+📄 **More detailed explanations and technical information can be found in the project documentation.**

+---

-## Features
+# Features 🪄

 - **Modes**:
   - **Inactive**: All sensors are ignored.
   - **At Home**: Only door and window sensors are monitored.
   - **Off**: All sensors are monitored.

-- **Security Code**: A 4-digit code must be entered to change the mode.
+- **Security Code**: A 4-digit code must be entered during the countdown to unlock mode selection.

-- **Timer**: A 15-second countdown is active at system startup, after which the code can no longer be entered unless the system is reset.
+- **Timer**: A 15-second countdown starts when the system powers on.
+After expiration, code entry is disabled unless reset.

-- **Sensor Simulation**: Motion, window, and door sensors are simulated using switches.
+- **Sensor Simulation**: Motion, window, and door sensors are simulated using board switches.

+---

-## Components
+# Components 🛠

 - **Basys 3 FPGA Board**
-- **VHDL Code** for system logic
+- **VHDL Code** for the system logic
 - **Seven-Segment Display** for showing the security code and countdown timer
 - **Clock Divider** and **Reverse Counter** for timing and delays

+---

-## Instructions
+# Instructions 🧭

 1. **Start the System**: The 15-second countdown will begin upon startup.
-2. **Enter the Security Code**: Enter the 4-digit code during the countdown.
+2. **Enter the Security Code**: Input the 4-digit security code before the countdown expires.
-3. **Select Mode**: After entering the code, choose one of the available modes.
+3. **Select Mode**: After successful code entry, choose between Inactive, At Home, or Off modes.
-4. **Simulate Sensors**: Use switches to simulate different sensor states.
+4. **Simulate Sensors**: Use the board's switches to simulate motion, window, and door sensors.
-5. **Reset System**: If the countdown expires without entering the code, reset the system.
+5. **Reset System**: If the countdown expires, reset the system to retry.

-## Future Development

-The system could be enhanced by integrating real sensors, adding alarm features, or linking it to a mobile app for remote control.

 ---

-For further technical details, refer to the [Documentation](Documentation%20Project.pdf).
+# Future Development 🚀

+Potential enhancements include:
+- Integrating real physical sensors
+- Adding alarm and notification features
+- Developing a mobile app for remote control and monitoring